Treatment for Peyronie’s disease

-- Quality of Erections – good erections allow for more treatment options.
+- Quality of Erections – good erections allows for more treatment options.
 Erections that are not adequate with use of Viagra or Cialis, or injections of Trimix/Prostaglandin E1, usually would require penile implant surgery.

-- Presence of penile narrowing ‘waist’ or ‘hourglass” appearance – if the narrowing is severe surgical treatment with graft insertion is usually necessary to address the problem.
+- Presence of penile narrowing ‘waist’ or ‘hourglass” appearance – if the narrowing is severe, surgical treatment with graft insertion is usually necessary to address the problem.

 - Penile plaque: whether it can be felt (palpable or not?), Peyronie’s plaque size, and whether it’s calcified (hard)